-One of the first questions in the mind of any new stock investor is what are the causes of fluctuation of prices in the stock market?
-I wish that there was a simple answer to this question.
+One of the first questions in the mind of any new investor in the stock market is that why do stock prices change every second?

 There are many ‘forces’ at play that govern the direction and the magnitude of the movement of the price of a share.
 While understanding these factors is possible, trying to predict the market is usually counterproductive.

 First things first, the share market is, well, a market.
 Hence, like any other market, the price of products being sold in the market is determined by the demand and supply of the said product.
-Let me give you an example:

 During summer, most people in India buy products that help them fight the heat.
 Lemons are a huge favorite for fighting the heat.
 Hence, as summer approaches, the price of lemon increases two/three-folds.